jasonberrytn/configure-active-directory/README.md

 <img src="https://i.imgur.com/NuJNMKK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To confirm connectivity, open your command prompt-->type ping -t and the private Ip address-->enter.
+To confirm connectivity, Open an instance of your client desktop and open your command prompt-->type ping -t and the private Ip address-->enter.
 If a connection has been established between, this command will ping the specified host continuously until stopped.
 The host is replying so we have an established a successful connection between the client and the host.
 </p>
 <br />